• Shield AI is privately held, incorporated in the United States and headquartered in San Diego, California. The company has no public stock listing.

-Shield AI reached a $12.7 billion valuation in March 2026, a 140% increase from $5.6 billion just twelve months prior, following a US Air Force contract for Collaborative Combat Aircraft drones and a Pentagon low-cost drone program award in May 2026.
+• Shield AI reached a $12.7 billion valuation in March 2026, a 140% increase from $5.3 billion twelve months earlier, following its selection for the US Air Force's Collaborative Combat Aircraft program and a Pentagon award to put its autonomy software on low-cost LUCAS attack drones.

 Shield AI builds autonomous pilot software for military aircraft.
 Its core product, Hivemind, is an AI system that allows aircraft, drones, and other vehicles to operate autonomously in GPS-denied and contested environments, where traditional navigation and remote control fail.
 The technology is designed for the scenario where electronic warfare has disrupted the communications and positioning systems that modern military operations depend on.

 That capability has made Shield AI one of the most contract-active defense technology companies in the United States.
-In February 2026, the US Air Force selected Hivemind for its Collaborative Combat Aircraft prototype program, effectively validating the autonomous pilot software for use alongside crewed fighter jets.
-In May 2026, the Pentagon tapped Shield AI for a low-cost drone program driven by surging demand for expendable unmanned systems.
+In February 2026, the US Air Force selected Hivemind as a mission autonomy provider for its Collaborative Combat Aircraft program, and the software flew aboard Anduril's Fury drone (the YFQ-44A).
+In May 2026, the Pentagon tapped Shield AI to bring Hivemind to the low-cost LUCAS attack drone, driven by surging demand for expendable unmanned systems.

 Understanding who owns Shield AI matters because the company is building the software that will govern autonomous military aircraft.
 Ownership shapes what gets built, who it gets sold to, and what constraints are placed on the technology's use.